D8-X/d8x-cli/README.md

 Head to [releases](https://github.com/D8-X/d8x-cli/releases), download and extract the d8x binary and place it in your `PATH`.

 Note that binary releases are provided only for Linux.
-To run D8X-CLI you will need to [build it from source](#building-from-source).
+To run D8X-CLI on other platforms you will need to [build it from source](#building-from-source).
 See FAQ supported platforms for details.

 ## Configuration Files
 Configuration files are key and the most involved part to setup D8X Perpetuals Backend: